 2. Begin early.
 These are lengthy presentations.
 You have to start early to gather and organize all your information.
+Form a hypothesis and make sure you can find enough material to prove or disprove it.

 - 3. Find ways to make the presentation interesting-be creative.

 - (a) Video clips

 - (b) Posters

 - (c) Hand-outs

 - (d) Pictures

 - (e) Overheads

 - (f) Personal anecdotes

 - (g) Maps

 - (h) Anything that will enhance our understanding!

-4. Organize the presentation, and practice it beforehand.
+- 4. Organize the presentation, and practice it beforehand.

 - (a) Preparation shows

 - (b) Practice on each other

 - (c) Practice in front of a mirror or your roommate

 - (d) There is no substitute for practice!

 - 5. Be sure to speak loudly and clearly!
 We will enjoy your presentation much more if we can hear you, and if you look like you enjoyed the topic you studied.
 Remember, too, that your classmates are taking notes.
 Help them by speaking distinctly.

-6. Do not use a PowerPoint presentation if:(a) You have not tested the entire program beforehand in the classroom where it will be presented,
+- 6. Do not use a PowerPoint presentation if:

+(a) You have not tested the entire program beforehand in the classroom where it will be presented,

+(b) You are going to read the material on it was a solution of the presented.